Ja-xo/cyber-foundations/README.md

 - Written explanations in my own words
 - No shortcuts

+## How I work
+- Daily focused study
+- Hands-on labs
+- Notes written in my own words
+- GitHub used as a learning log

 ## Goal
-Build real foundational competence in IT and cybersecurity before moving to specialization.
+Build strong IT and cybersecurity fundamentals before moving into specialization.